rit-bikeshare/mobile-app/.docs/tooling.md

 The best thing to do would be to install an extension on your code editor to auto prettify on save.

+#### Upgrading prettier
+It's ok to upgrade prettier, just make sure to only use exact versions in the package json.
+If someone doing dev has a different version of prettier, they may conflict and cause you headaches.

 ### es-lint
 This is helps with catching errors before you commit them.
 You should install a linter on your code editor, but the githooks will also catch any errors es-lint might find.